aosar/devscripts/README.md

-# Dev Scripts
+# Dev Scripts and Docs
-Scripts I use to speed up my workflow.
+Scripts to help workflow.

+Docs for reference and lookup.
+Setup, debugging, etc.

+Primarily Microsoft technologies.